Built-in Tools

-Struere provides a set of built-in tools that agents can use to interact with entities, events, calendars, WhatsApp, and other agents.
-All built-in tools are permission-aware — every invocation builds an ActorContext from the calling agent's identity and evaluates policies, scope rules, and field masks before returning results.
+Struere provides a set of built-in tools that agents can use to interact with data, events, calendars, WhatsApp, Airtable, and other agents.
+All built-in tools are **permission-aware** — every invocation builds an `ActorContext` from the calling agent's identity and evaluates policies, scope rules, and field masks before returning results.

 | Tool | Category | Description |